 In a typed page or two, answer one of your important discussion questions.
+(Share your Google Document with shanson@haywood.k12.nc.us and tjudy@haywood.k12.nc.us.)

 "Paradox and Dream" (1966) John Steinbeck

 (1) One of the generalities most often noted about Americans is that we are a restless, a dissatisfied, a searching people.
 We bridle and buck under failure, and we go mad with dissatisfaction in the face of success.
 We spend our time searching for security, and hate it when we get it.
 For the most part we are an intemperate people: we eat too much when we can, drink too much, indulge our senses too much, Even in our so-called virtues we are intemperate: a teetotaler is not content not to drink--he must stop all the drinking in the world; a vegetarian among us would outlaw the eating of meat.
 We work too hard, and many die under the strain; and then to make up for that we play with a violence as suicidal.